École Sir William Osler expansionSeptember 8, 2023 Announcement, Community, Division Activity, School Activity

 Mindful of costs and minimizing the footprint of the school, the addition is a two-story building placed to best suit the operational flow of the school and the safety of students and staff.

 With the funding support and guidance provided by Province of Manitoba, all major additions to our schools are being designed to achieve a LEED (Leadership in Energy and Environmental design) standard, this project is targeting a minimum LEED Shadow (Silver).
 WSD is also striving to ensure that construction and maintenance materials utilized in the renovation and maintenance of facilities follow LEED resource re-use, recycled content, low VOC (volatile organic compounds) and durability criteria.

 Winnipeg School Division is committed to sustainable development and has made it a priority for this construction and school expansion to maximize the greenspace and urban forest.
 More than 70 percent of the property (4.80 acres) will continue to be park-like green space suitable for outdoor sports and play.
 Changes made to the design after the January community consultation have resulted in a design that will maintain all mature trees on the property and Brock Street boulevard area.
 Additional landscaping on the property is also part of the project including additional trees.

 About traffic and parking…

 Across the entire city of Winnipeg and its suburbs, student drop-off in front of schools has become a major traffic congestion and safety issue.
-To address this, the new construction at École Sir William Osler will likely include a student drop-off loop on the property.
+To address this, the new construction at École Sir William Osler will include a student drop-off loop on the property.
 Not only will this solution drastically reduce traffic congestion on side-streets and Grant Avenue, it also significantly improves safety for children as they are picked up and dropped off directly onto school grounds.

 Design of lighting in the parking lot will ensure the area is safely lit while minimizing light spillage into the surrounding neighbourhood.
 With additional staff parking included in the building project, fewer staff are expected to be parking on the street.